nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 }
 ```

+Now you understand the basics with interacting with the API let's see how this can be done from your applications code.

 ## Interacting with the Vault API from Java and Go

-The first thing we need to do is to construct a byte array which holding a JSON formatted string for our payload.
+The first thing we need to do is to construct a byte array which holds a JSON formatted string for your payload.

 <Tabs
   defaultValue="go"